Mkreidly91/SE-FACTORY-FINAL/readme.md

 - [Zod](https://github.com/colinhacks/zod): Implements client-side data validation in TypeScript (TS) to ensure data consistency and improve the frontend's reliability.

 - [Tailwind CSS](https://tailwindcss.com/): Streamlines styling and provides a utility-first approach to building user interfaces, making it easier to create beautiful designs.

+- [Framer Motion](https://www.framer.com/motion/) : Adds smooth animations and transitions to the user interface, enhancing the overall user experience.

+- [Material-UI](https://mui.com/) : Provides a set of pre-built UI components and styles for designing a modern and responsive frontend.

 - [Vite](https://vitejs.dev/): A fast, opinionated build tool that significantly speeds up frontend development.
 It offers blazingly fast development server and building capabilities.